kuniyoshi/Tima/README.md

 - rename export json name
 - rename work to work color or other
 - change from alert to sheet
-- don't toggle on measurement field.  if playing, focus out, if not, then play
 - add work list view, it can edit each works
 - add indicator that wheter is in time box or not
 - keep layout while using measurement view